bokrosf/snake/docs/devlog.md

 - Resetting scene's state to initial state.
 It's useful if the player wants to restart the game at the current scene.
 - ```scene::reset``` method introduced and it cleans up the scene's state, destroys every entity and calls ```scene::initialize``` on itself.
 - Reset operation must be queued and executed by **commiting** to not interfere with the current frame's scene processing.
-- Improvement ideas:
-  - Implementation could use the copy-swap idiom.
-This would create and empty uninitialized scene object and copies it's contents into the already existing scene's address.
-The old scene instance would be copied into the new address and it's destructor will be called when the swap operation finished.
-  - Content should be moved instead of copying.
-This way the performance penalty would be as minimal as it can be.
-  - This way the reset operation is open for addition and closed for modification because all of it's automatically handled and resetted properly.

 # Transformation component
 2024-05-15

 - ```transformation``` is a component that stores the world position of the entity and applies transformation to move the entity with an offset to another position.
 - It's a necessary component, every entity has it when constructed, and initialized with the (0, 0) world position.
-- Improvement ideas:
-  - Child entities' position always relative to their parent's position.
-This must be calculated when a child attached to a parent or a transformation applied to the child.
-  - Adding rotation and scaling functionality.

 # Querying entity by name
 2024-05-15